 The Microsoft Style Guide advises avoiding “we” by highlighting a tone problem: “First-person plural, which often uses the pronoun we, can feel like a daunting corporate presence”.

-The Google developer documentation style guide encourages writers to substitute “you” for “we”.
+The Google developer documentation style guide encourages writers to replace each “we” with a “you”.